Understanding Variable Sets in Displayr: A Tutorial

-- Click the Brand attitude variable set in the Data tree again.
-Then, press Data Manipulation > Variables > Duplicate,
+- Click the Brand attitude variable set in the Data Sets tree again.
+Then, press Home > Selection > Duplicate.

-- Under Properties > GENERAL > Label change it to Brand attitude – Numeric.
-Note that a new variable set has appeared in Data.
+- Under Properties > GENERAL > Label change it to Brand attitude - Numeric.
+Note that a new variable set has appeared in the Data Sets tree.

 - Drag the new variable set onto the bottom of the page, taking care not to release it over the table that you earlier created.